Comparing energy prices is essential to not overpaying on your energy bills

 Who's the cheapest gas and electricity supplier on average?

-The below table shows the cheapest tariffs currently available based on a medium energy user with bill sizes averaged across all regions:
+The below table shows the cheapest tariffs currently available based on a medium energy user paying by direct debit with bill sizes averaged across all regions:

 What to consider when comparing energy prices